dotignore/KrakenSDR_Desktop/README.md

 ------------

 # KrakenScope

 KrakenSDR tech specs
 - Obtaining the first bearing from a cold start: 20 to 50 seconds
 - Obtaining a bearing when retuning outside the 2.4 MHz spectrum band: 5 seconds
 - Obtaining a bearing within the 2.4 MHz spectrum band: 2 seconds
 - Bearing update: 0.44 seconds
+-
+- 24 MHz to 1766 MHz tuning Range (standard R820T2 RTL-SDR range, and possibly higher with hacked drivers)
+- 8.3 degrees for the circular array, and 3.4 degrees for the linear array

 **My contacts: hc158b@gmail.com, https://x.com/VolodymyrTr**